🔊 Audio

 • mute: consumes the input nodes but produces silence.

-• pause: can be paused using modultaion.
+• pause: can be paused using modulation.

 • loop: resets the input if it stops.